 We have established a multi-layered process that includes process controls, validations, audits and reviews to ensure we deliver on our promises and meet our fiduciary obligations and responsibilities as a Qualified Intermediary for your 1031 Exchange.
 Nothing escapes our attention in any transaction.

 Exeter professionals have a long-standing track record and reputation in designing, structuring and coordinating all kinds of 1031 Exchanges involving multiple types of property, from high-rise commercial office buildings to residential condominium properties, and even personal property like commercial aircraft.
 Every transaction is handled with the same attention to detail and accuracy because our reputation for excellence is solidified with every successful outcome.

-The executives of Exeter 1031 Exchange Services, LLC are pillars of the 1031 Exchange qualified intermediary industry and have been for decades.
-Our executive team has almost a century of combined experience handling 1031 exchanges.
-President and CEO Bill Exeter is celebrating his 32nd anniversary in the 1031 Exchange Qualified Intermediary industry.
+The executives of Exeter 1031 Exchange Services, LLC are pillars of the 1031 Exchange Qualified Intermediary industry and have been for decades.
+Our executive team has almost a century of combined experience handling 1031 Exchanges.
+President and Chief Executive Officer William "Bill" L. Exeter is celebrating his 35th anniversary (2019) in the 1031 Exchange Qualified Intermediary industry.
 He enjoys a long history and solid reputation among peers.
 We at Exeter 1031 approach every transaction confident of a successful outcome.
 You can, too.